"The Tyrant of Touhy Beach."

 On June 26, 1954, Leone and his guards made one of their greatest rescues, saving dozens of lives without even getting wet.

 Around 9:30 on that Saturday morning, Leone surveyed the beach.
-It was shaping up to be a sunny, hot day—a big improvement from the violent thunderstorm that had passed a couple of hours earlier.
-Despite the peaceful scene, he quickly realized that something was wrong: The sand stretched out 50 to 100 feet farther than the normal water line, and watermarks on the piers showed the lake level had dropped six feet or more.
+It was shaping up to be a sunny, hot day—a significant improvement from the violent thunderstorm that had passed a couple of hours earlier.
+Despite the peaceful scene, he quickly realized something was wrong: The sand stretched 50 to 100 feet farther than the regular water line, and watermarks on the piers showed the lake level had dropped six feet or more.

-Within minutes, Leone and his lifeguards cleared about 150 swimmers and sunbathers off the beach.
+Leone and his lifeguards cleared about 150 swimmers and sunbathers off the beach within minutes.
 Then the lake came rushing back in an eight-foot wave, covering the athletic fields at neighboring Loyola Park and sucking two 500-pound lifeguard towers into the water like matchsticks.
 By recognizing the phenomenon known as a seiche, Leone and his crew may have saved dozens of lives.

 But he didn't fool everyone.
 Lifeguard Allen Hyman, now a Miami-based risk management director, remembers fielding a phone call from Mayor Richard J. Daley in the early 1960s.
 "The mayor called and said, `As long as I am mayor, you'll never have to worry about losing your job,' " Hyman recalls.
 "Sam said, `Thanks, I appreciate that.'
 Then the mayor said, `How the hell are you hearing me?
 You're deaf!' and Sam had to give it away."